Frostweeds/starknet-spring-fellowship/challenge_4.md

 DirectedPool = (From, To, Pool)
 ```

 We propose to assign to each node of the route a unique index (uuid) that will be useful when we are going to perform the optimisation.
+We propose to simply assign consecutive numbers starting from 0 as the uuid.

 Congrats, you should now be able to fetch the pools from the database, initialize a graph and generate valid $RouteGraph$ for different token (from, to) !
 Now what remains it to use these subgrap which are now acyclic-directed graph (tree) to find arbitrages and this will be the subject of next's week challenge !